This post may contain affiliate links. Please see my full disclosure policy for details.

 Their company, website, and packaging are professional looking too, which is important to me.
-I didn’t want to use some CBD oil with Jerry Garcia bears, “Jamaica mons” and psychedelic paraphernalia on it.
+I didn’t want to use some CBD oil with Jerry Garcia bears, “Jamaica mons,” and psychedelic paraphernalia on it.

-Because that’s not my vibe, Gina.
+That’s not my vibe, Gina.

 Their oil has changed my life so much that I decided to partner with Green Compass to become a CBD advocate.